spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

   is returned as the stderr component.
 Defaults to `False`.
 - `use_shell`: Don't use this unless you really have to!
 If set to `True` the binary will be executed through the shell.
   Defaults to `False`.
 Is automatically set to `True` when using `raw_command`.
-- `allow_error`: If set to `False` an exeption is raised if stderr is not empty and stderr and stdout will be logged.
+- `allow_error`: If set to `False` an exception is raised if stderr is not empty and stderr and stdout will be logged.
   Defaults to `False`.
 - `return_command`: If set to `True` the process is returned.
 Defaults to `False`.